 - 4. All 4-H, FFA, and Novice entries must be nominated and identified by the Kentucky Uniform Identification Program (KUIP) by May 17th.
 See 4-H agent or vocational agriculture teacher for details.
 Co-tagging with KUIP tags will only be permitted among 4-H, FFA, and Novice siblings unless a waiver has been obtained.

 - 5. Exhibitors may nominate a total of 10 head at validation.

-- 6. 4-H and FFA exhibitors may exhibit a total of four entries, be it market goats or commercial does.
+- 6. 4-H and FFA exhibitors may exhibit a total of four entries, be it market goats or wether dams.

-- 13. All exhibitors may enter market wethers or market does.
+- 12. All exhibitors may enter market wethers or market does.
 Induced cryptorchids (short scrotum kids) and buck goats may not be shown.
-Any wether kid showing signs of secondary sexual characteristics may not shown.
+Any wether kid showing signs of secondary sexual characteristics may not be shown.

 - A. AGE 17 AND ABOVE

 - E. NOVICE - Open to exhibitors ages 8 years old and younger as of January 1 of the current year.
 A Novice exhibitor may show his or her own goat or someone else’s goat.

 - ** The local rules committee may split Showmanship classes that they feel are too large.

 - Novice Class: This class is designed to allow young exhibitors who have not reached club age to gain experience in the show ring.
 The exhibitor is limited to one market goat entry.
 The novice class will be broken by weight.
 Novice goats must be KUIP tagged in his/her name.
 There will be a minimum weight of 35 pounds for novice goats.
 The novice winner will not be eligible to show in the Grand Champion Class.

 - 1. The show is open to all 4-H & FFA members engaged in an approved goat project within the state of Kentucky.